-The Advanced Orthogonal Technique
+The Atlas Orthogonal Technique

 The anatomy at the base of the skull is delicate; it contains the brainstem, spinal cord, muscles, and major blood vessels.
 An injury in this area can easily bring about many different ailments.
 The Atlas Orthogonal Chiropractic Technique is a gentle and specific method for adjusting, the most complex joint region in the body, the base of the skull and the supporting muscles and ligaments.